Purchasing the freehold from the council

 - The leaseholders who are interested in purchasing the freehold have to comply with the residency test.

 Once these requirements are met the next steps are:

 - To serve a legal Section 13 Notice under Housing and Urban Development 1993 Act.
 You can ask your solicitor to send us a formal application for enfranchisement.

-- Please note: a valuation will be carried out by an independent Chartered Surveyor on each individual flat in the block subsequent to a Section 13 notice received.
+- Please note: a valuation will be carried out by an independent Chartered Surveyor on each individual flat in the block after a Section 13 notice is received.

 How much will it cost?

 You will need to pay for the following: